andyljones/zonotable/readme.md

+**This is not yet ready for primetime unless you're up for janitoring your own reference manager**

 This is a local webserver which adds research papers to [Notable](https://github.com/notable/notable).

+### Usage
-Install it using
+Install it with

 ```bash
 git clone git@github.com:andyljones/zonotable.git